redis/redis-doc/docs/install/install-redisinsight/install-on-aws.md

 Step 3: Verify Permissions and Connectivity
 ----------

-Next, verify the EC2 instance has the required IAM permissions, and can connect to ElastiCache Redis instances.
+Next, verify that the EC2 instance has the required IAM permissions, and can connect to ElastiCache Redis instances.

 1. SSH into the newly launched EC2 instance
 1. Open a command prompt